 Physical appearance

 The rusty-spotted cat is one of the smallest wild cat species in the world.
-It weighs between 2 and 3.5 lbs.
-They are approximately 14 to 19 inches in length, and have a 5.9 to 12 inch tail.
-They are thinner and smaller than your typical house cat.
-Their legs are relatively short.
+It weighs between 2 and 3.5 lbs, is approximately 14 to 19 inches long, and has a 5.9 to 12-inch tail.
+It is thinner and smaller than your typical house cat, and its legs are relatively short.

 Rusty-spotted cats have short and soft fur.
-Their coat is grey with small rusty-brown spots on the flanks, back and head area.
-The cat’s face has two dark streaks on each cheek along with stripes that extend from the eyes to the shoulders.
+Their grey coat has small rusty-brown spots on the flanks, back, and head area.
+The cat’s face has two dark streaks on each cheek and stripes extending from the eyes to the shoulders.
 Their eyes are brownish to amber and relatively large.
-The cat’s tail has dark rings and its underside is white with more large spots.
+The cat’s tail has dark rings, and its underside is white with more large spots.
 Its ears are small and rounded.
 The soles of the rusty-spotted cat’s feet are black.

 Habitat (where rusty-spotted cats live)

-The rusty-spotted cat can be found throughout India.
-There have been a few sightings of the cat in Sri Lanka and in Nepal.
-They are mostly found in wet and dry forests, but have also been seen in wooded grasslands, scrublands and rocky hills.
+The rusty-spotted cat can be found throughout India, with a few sightings in Sri Lanka and Nepal.
+It is mainly found in wet and dry forests but has also been seen in wooded grasslands, scrublands, and rocky hills.

 Rusty-spotted cats are known for their agility and are considered highly skilled tree climbers.
-They generally spend the day sleeping in hollow logs or areas where there is dense foliage.
+They generally spend the day sleeping in hollow logs or areas with dense foliage.

 It is believed that they hunt on the ground during the evening.
-Their prey consists mostly of small mammals, usually rodents, and birds.
-However the cat has also been known to feed on insects, frogs and lizards.
+Their prey consists mainly of small mammals, usually rodents and birds.
+However, the cat has also been known to feed on insects, frogs, and lizards.
 Researchers believe that when the cat is threatened, it will climb and hide in trees.

 Reproduction and lifespan